evilwombat/gopro-usb-tools/README.md

 This is probably the most advanced booting method, and the least useful.
 This command will load a pre-build Linux kernel (zImage) and a pre-built initrd (initrd.lzma) to the camera and boot them.
-The camera will show no signs of life on its LCD or LEDs, but it should show up as a newly-detected USB Ethernet device.
+The front LED should show a heartbeat pattern, and the camera should show up as a newly-detected USB Ethernet device.
 Once that happens, you can telnet to the camera on address 10.9.9.1 and hopefully get a little Linux shell.
 This may allow you to examine the state of the flash (also, cat /proc/mtd) and be able to do linux commands